haoyun/thinkpad_acpi.2ndfan.patch/README.md

 Updated with patch from github user: lhofhansl
 Based on patches found in discussion: https://github.com/vmatare/thinkfan/issues/58

-Patch for vanilla Linux kernel 5.4.28, 5.5.13 (tested) to enable 2nd fan control via sysfs.
+Patch for vanilla Linux kernel 5.4.28, 5.5.13 (tested) to enable 1nd and 2nd fan as a single unit.

 2nd fan control is enabled for these models (bios version prefix):
 - Thinkpad P50 (N1E)